Alcoholism: Screening

 Other tests are sometimes used for the detection of alcohol dependence, such as the Alcohol Dependence Data Questionnaire, which is a more sensitive diagnostic test than the CAGE questionnaire.
 It helps distinguish a diagnosis of alcohol dependence from one of heavy alcohol use.
 The Michigan Alcohol Screening Test (MAST) is a screening tool for alcoholism widely used by courts to determine the appropriate sentencing for people convicted of alcohol-related offenses, driving under the influence being the most common.
 The Alcohol Use Disorders Identification Test (AUDIT), a screening questionnaire developed by the World Health Organization, is unique in that it has been validated in six countries and is used internationally.
-Like the CAGE questionnaire, it uses a simple set of questions – a high score earning a deeper investigation.
+Like the CAGE questionnaire, it uses a simple set of questions – a high score requiring a deeper investigation.
+The AUDIT questionnaire has a sensitivity of 73-100% for detecting unhealthy alcohol use, however the specificity is low.
 The Paddington Alcohol Test (PAT) was designed to screen for alcohol-related problems amongst those attending Accident and Emergency departments.
 It concords well with the AUDIT questionnaire but is administered in a fifth of the time.

 Urine and blood tests

-There are reliable tests for the actual use of alcohol, one common test being that of blood alcohol content (BAC).
-These tests do not differentiate people with alcohol use disorders from people without; however, long-term heavy drinking does have a few recognizable effects on the body, including:
+Alcohol use is generally measured by self-reporting, but in clinical settings biomarkers are recommended.
+Various biological markers are used to assess chronic or recent use of alcohol, one common test being that of blood alcohol content (BAC).
+Monitoring levels of gamma-glutamyl transpeptidase (GGT) is sometimes used to assess continued alcohol intake.
+But levels of GGT are elevated in only half of men with alcohol use disorder, and it is less commonly elevated in women and younger people.
+GGT levels remain persistently elevated for many weeks with continued drinking, with a half life of 2–3 weeks, making the GGT level a useful assessment of continued and chronic alcohol use.
+However, elevated levels of GGT may also be seen in non-alcohol related liver diseases, diabetes, obesity or overweight, heart failure, hyperthyroidism and some medications.
+Phosphatidylethanol (PEth) is a biomarker that is present in the red blood cells for several weeks after drinking, with its levels grossly corresponding to amount of alcohol consumed, and a detection limit as long as 5 weeks, making it a useful test to assess continued alcohol use.
+Phosphatidylethanol is considered to have a high specificity, which means that a negative test result is very likely to mean the subject is not alcohol dependent.
+Studies have consistently measured PEth specificity of 100%.

+Ethyl glucuronide may be measured to assess recent alcohol intake, with levels being detected in urine up to 48 hours after alcohol intake.
+However, it is a poor measure of the amount of alcohol consumed.
+Measurement of ethanol levels in the blood, urine and breath are also used to assess recent alcohol intake, often in the emergency setting.

+Other laboratory markers of chronic alcohol misuse include: